NVSL/QuadClass-Resources/labs/Implementing-PID/README.md

 * Use the knobs and buttons on your remote to tune parameters.
 It’s much faster than recompiling.
 Spending time on the code to support this will pay you back many times over.
 * Use Arduino’s serial plotter to debug.
 You can put all sorts of stuff on there: Coefficients, the values of individual terms, etc.
 * Start by just implementing an P controller (no I or D).
-This should get you an oscillating test stand.
+This should get you an oscillating test stand (for pitch) and spinning (for yaw).
+* Save your PID parameters in the EEPROM.

 When you encounter a problem in this lab, it really pays off to be methodical about how you track down the underlying cause.
 Here is what I recommend as a check list:

 0. How's your battery?
 If it's low, you'll have trouble.
 1. Are you controlling the right motors?
 If the 2x3 SPI programming header is "front" of the FCB, the pins are: front-left: pin 4; front-right: pin 3; back-left: pin 5; back-right: pin 6.
 2. Do you have the right props on?
-"A" props go on the motors with the red and blue wires.
-"B" props go on the motors with the black and white wires.
-The color of your props tells you nothing.
+Make sure they are all blowing air down and that thy are turning the correct direction.
 3. Are you motors installed properly?
 Diagonally opposite motors should have the same wire colors (i.e., red/blue motors should be on opposite corners).
-4. Are the prop blowing down?
-Check by holding your hand underneath.
-5. Are your motors+props able to move your quad in either direction easily?
-6. Check your raw IMU measurements -- are they reasonable?
+5. Check your raw IMU measurements -- are they reasonable?
-7. Is the sign of your pitch and roll rates correct (i.e., when the pitch rate is positive, is pitch increasing)?
+6. Is the sign of your pitch and roll rates correct (i.e., when the pitch rate is positive, is pitch increasing)?
-8. Check your filtered IMU measurements -- are they not-so-noisy when the motors are on?
+7. Check your filtered IMU measurements -- are they not-so-noisy when the motors are on?
-9. Is your IMU calibrated correctly?
-When it's sitting does it show 0-degrees pitch and roll and 0 yaw rate?
+8. Is your IMU calibrated correctly?
+When it's sitting on a flat surface or "docked" on the test stand, does it show 0-degrees pitch and roll and 0 yaw rate?
 9. Check your error calculation -- Does it change correctly when you tilt the FCB?
 Does it change correctly when you move the pitch stick?
 10. Do the motor outputs change as you expect as you move the platform (i.e., do the motors on the lower side get stronger)?
 Do they get stronger more aggressively when you turn up kP?
 11. Does it behave sensibly with just P?
 Can I feel it trying to correct in the right direction?
 12. Check your derivative calculation -- Does it match up with your error calculation?
-Is dT in the right units (i.e., compute using the right time scale)?
-Does dErr have the correct sign (i.e., when error is positive and decreasing is dErr/dT negative?
-When error is negative and increasing, is dErr/dT positive?)
+Is `dT` in the right units (i.e., compute using the right time scale)?
+Does `dErr` have the correct sign (i.e., when error is positive and decreasing is `dErr/dT` negative?
+When error is negative and increasing, is `dErr/dT` positive?)
 13. Does it behave sensibly with P and D?
-ARe your kD and KP reasonable values?
+Are your kD and KP reasonable values?
 14. Check your integral calculation -- Do you handle wind up correctly?
-Is dT in the right units?
+Is `dT` in the right units?
 15. Does it behave sensibly with PID?
-Is kI a reasonable value?
+Is `kI` a reasonable value?

 Almost always, overall PID problems are caused by something pretty early in this list.
 It would be not be a bad idea to provide the means to run these tests quickly using the remote.
 Then, if you have an error, you can quickly check whether all the underlying parts are working properly.

-Be assured that the first time you ask me or the TA for help, I will go through this list with you.
+Be assured that the first time you ask me or the TA for help, we will go through this list with you.
 You can save us both time by checking these items yourself first.

 Here are some implementation notes suggested by the above: